Professor of Theatre

 - MA – Bowling Green State University, Ohio

 - Herbert Berghof-Uta Hagen Studio, New York

-Mr. Wittman lives in the foothills of the Blue Ridge Mountains with his wife Loretta and enjoys walking, cooking, and football.
+Wittman enjoys living in the beautiful foothills of the Blue Ridge Mountains with his wife Loretta.